Distance From Vancouver: 98 km via Highway 1 West and Highway 99

 1. We are Northbound on Highway 99

 (Sea-to-Sky), driving past Squamish Adventure Centre.
-You would turn right 33.4 km later.
+Turn right 33.4 km later

 BC Highway 99 (Sea-to-Sky) in Squamish